You can use Analytics to better understand your video and channel performance with key metrics and reports in YouTube Studio.

-- How much you're earning: How much your channel earned in the last six months.
+- How much you're earning: How much your channel earned in the past six months, broken down by month.

 - How you make money: How you're making money with YouTube.
 Examples of revenue sources include watch page ads, Shorts Feed ads, memberships, Supers, connected shops and Shopping affiliates.
-YouTube Premium revenue will be shown under the watch page ads or Shorts Feed ads.
+YouTube Premium revenue will be shown under the watch page ads or Shorts Feed ads pages.

-- Content performance: How much your videos, Shorts and live streams earned for the time period.
+- Video performance: How much your videos, Shorts and live streams earned for the time period.
 This report includes revenue per mille (RPM).